fguerri/AzureVNetIntegrationPatterns/README.md

 ![Figure 12 - NOT DISPLAYED](/Figures/figure12.png)
 *Figure 12.
 Effective routes for a NIC attached to a subnet where a private endpoint has been defined.
 A platform managed /32 route with next hop type = “InterfaceEndpoint” is added to the VNet’s route table.*

+> Please note that return traffic from the PaaS service (egresding from the Private Endpoint) will bypass any UDR configred on that subnet.
+Therefore, even though traffic to the PaaS service can be steered to a Network Virtualised Appliance (NVA) via the use of UDR, the return traffic will go directly to the originating Virtual Machine.
+This may create a requirement to bypass any TCP-state based security checks on the firewall, for flows destined to Private Endpoints.

 ## DNS integration